rayhanur-rahman/SLIC-Ansible/README.md

 The is the source code for Security Linter for Infrastructure as Code (SLIC) for Ansible Playbooks.
 SLIC is a static analysis tool that looks for security smells in infrastructure as code (IaC) scripts.
 This project is aimed to identify security smells in Ansible playbooks.

-The security smells are listed in the research paper available in paper/SLAC_JRNL_TSE2019.pdf: The paper is under peer view.
+The security smells are listed in the research paper available in paper/SLAC_JRNL_TSE2019.pdf: The paper is submitted for peer review.

 Here is the steps to reproduce the work: